AsafGazit/NGQuery/README.md

 # NGQuery
 ## Search-term query over N-gram PySpark dataframe (of multiple text files)

-NGQuery search for best matches, defined by the search term, over N-gram transfromed documents dataframe.
+NGQuery search for best matches, defined by the search term, over N-gram transformed documents dataframe.
-NGQuery takes N value lists, corresponding to each N-gram part in the N-gram transfromed text dataframe.
+NGQuery takes N value lists, corresponding to each N-gram part in the N-gram transformed text dataframe.
 NGQuery return the "best match" (highest score or parts in lists provided) for each of the documents in the dataframe.

 ### "Boosting" weak search rules
-Each of the value lists alone, applied on the correstponding NG-part, cannot be a strong indicator for the search-term in any N-gram.
+Each of the value lists alone, applied on the corresponding NG-part, cannot be a strong indicator for the search-term in any N-gram.
 Applying each of the rules by themselves by N simple queries and aggregating the results allowing to search for the highest scoring N-gram in each text document.
 This differs from applying a single query with multiple AND clauses as it does not enforce a strong logical AND rule.
-To replace that, a flexable aggregation of the simplified results allow a more general "desired" term, thus theoretically allowing for typos or OCR errors.
+To replace that, a flexible aggregation of the simplified results allow a more general "desired" term, thus theoretically allowing for typos or OCR errors.

 ![#NGQuery diagram](https://github.com/AsafGazit/NGQuery/blob/master/img/NGQuery.png)